GreptimeTeam/greptimedb/docs/rfcs/2023-01-03-procedure-framework.md

 }
 ```

-The framework calls `Procedure::dump()` to serialize the internal state of the procedure and writes to the `ProcedureStore`.
-The `Status` has a field `persist` to tell the framework whether it needs persistence.
+The `ProcedureManager` calls `Procedure::dump()` to serialize the internal state of the procedure and writes to the `ProcedureStore`.
+The `Status` has a field `persist` to tell the `ProcedureManager` whether it needs persistence.

 ## Sub-procedures
 A procedure may need to create some sub-procedures to process its subtasks.
 For example, creating a distributed table with multiple regions (partitions) needs to set up the regions in each node, thus the parent procedure should instantiate a sub-procedure for each region.
-The framework makes sure that the parent procedure does not proceed till all sub-procedures are successfully finished.
+The `ProcedureManager` makes sure that the parent procedure does not proceed till all sub-procedures are successfully finished.

-The procedure can submit sub-procedures to the framework by returning `Status::Suspended`.
+The procedure can submit sub-procedures to the `ProcedureManager` by returning `Status::Suspended`.
 It needs to assign a procedure id to each procedure manually so it can track the status of the sub-procedures.
 ```rust
 struct ProcedureWithId {
     id: ProcedureId,